neondatabase/website/content/docs/guides/schema-diff-tutorial.md

 <TabItem>

-Compare the schema of `dev/jordan` to its parent branch using the `compare-schema` API.
+Compare the schema of the `dev/jordan` branch to its parent branch using the `compare-schema` API.

 ```bash
 curl -X GET \